SnackitPal/Seq2Feature/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the `LICENSE` file for details. *(Note: A `LICENSE` file is not yet created, but it's good practice to mention it.)*
+This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## 📞 Contact

-For any questions or feedback, please contact [Your Name/Email/GitHub Profile].
+For any questions or feedback, please contact sanketpalwe@gmail.com.